cnabio/cnab-spec/103-bundle-runtime.md

     }
   },
   "parameters": {
-    "fields": {
     "greeting": {
       "definition": "greeting",
       "description": "this will be in $GREETING",
       "destination": {
         "env": "GREETING"
-        }
       }
     }
   }